marcelolandivar/Python_Projects/README.md

-# homework-0
+# Train
-My first GitHub repo
+GitHub repo to publish different exercises
-This is an example to try GitHub and Rstudio
+Jupyter notebooks of work I have done